Grow and harvest vegetable crops

 - After enrolling, watch our "orientation video" and discover how to use all sorts of services to support your study.

-- Lots of flexibility is where and how often you study -even what your learning is focussed on
+- Lots of flexibility is where and how often you study -even what your learning is focused on

 - Exams are optional and only needed if you want to use this study as a credit in a formal qualification -even then, we always give you the option to repeat exams

 - Exceptional tutor support -Our horticulture faculty includes a dozen university trained professionals most with decades of industry experience.
 You have unlimited access to tutors over the phone or email.

 Develop your skills to grow and manage a commercial vegetable crop.

 There are eight lessons as follows: